AI Summary

 Intercom launches with a simple sliding scale based on active users, the standard early-2010s SaaS approach that the next 15 years of pricing evolution would steadily move away from.

-• · Intercom's Early Stage Program offers up to 90% off for startups under 25 employees and $5M funding, making the Essential plan effectively $3/seat/month — one of the most aggressive startup discounts in B2B SaaS and a quiet pricing-tier-by-stealth that's invisible to anyone who doesn't qualify.
+- · Intercom's Early Stage Program offers a 93% first-year discount for startups with fewer than 15 employees and under $10M funding, making the Essential plan effectively about $2/seat/month plus 300 free Fin outcomes per month — one of the most aggressive startup discounts in B2B SaaS and a quiet pricing-tier-by-stealth that's invisible to anyone who doesn't qualify.

 Questions & answers

-Yes.
-The Early Stage Program offers up to 90% off for startups with fewer than 25 employees and under $5M in funding, making the Essential plan as low as ~$3/seat/month.
+- Yes.
+The Early Stage Program offers a 93% first-year discount for startups with fewer than 15 employees and under $10M in funding, making the Essential plan as low as ~$2/seat/month and including 300 free Fin outcomes per month in year one.